Have you wondered why earning continuing education credits is crucial for all personal trainers?

 Is there an audience to support your niche?

 You might overlook that no matter your niche, you need an audience to support it.

 For example, you might feel you can best serve the community by working with senior citizens and focusing on their fitness.

 And it’s something that you love doing as well.

-But that’s going to be pretty difficult to achieve if you live and work in a university town, isn’t it?
+But that won’t be easy to achieve if you live and work in a university town.

 So that can certainly influence your decision.

 It might still be possible if your target audience can be expanded along with you still being able to focus on a particular niche within that.

 Don’t let the scope of your niche be too restricted or too wide-ranging

 While you might have defined what you think is the perfect niche, it’s important to look into whether it’s too restricted or the opposite, too wide-ranging to be a workable option.